-At the risk of reviving the coeducation uproar, I feel that I must respond to the recent announcement of the formation of a dance teamn--the "Dancing Irish."
+At the risk of reviving the coeducation uproar, I feel that I must respond to the recent announcement of the formation of a dance teamn-the "Dancing Irish."
 Here we have yet another example of sexism at Notre Dame.
 Women are again being reduced to nothing but "bazooms" and legs and grouped together to perform.
 Well, some of us are tired of performing.
-We came to Notre Dame for the same reasons that men come here--to be educated, to learn, to grow-- and not to be put on parade to show National television audiences and opposing apparent after watching the U.S.C. teams a little skin.
+We came to Notre Dame for the same reasons that men come here--to be educated, to learn, to grow- and not to be put on parade to show National television audiences and opposing teams a little skin.
 Is a dancing drill team a fitting example of Notre Dame?
-I think When women are admitted not. here, the goal was a coeducational of equality are reversed all too easily when we allow such things to go on unchallenged.
-Nancy J. Budds Lake Stench Dear Editors:

-Those of us who must walk around St. Mary's Lake to get to and from Holy Cross Hall are becoming sickened by the stench emanating from the northeast corner of the lake.
+I think not.
+When women are admitted here, the goal was a coeducational school, not a sexist one.
+What steps we have made toward a goal of equality are reversed all too easily when we allow such things to go on unchallenged.
+Nancy J. Budds Lake Stench Dear Editors: Those of us who must walk around St. Mary's Lake to get to and from Holy Cross Hall are becoming sickened by the stench emanating from the northeast corner of the lake.
 We here at Holy Cross Hall were unaware that the South Bend Sewer Department had decided to use this corner of the Lake as its new landfill.
 It was embarassing for us as ND students to inform those alumni visiting this campus on the last two weekends that the ducks were not actually walking on water, but on dead leaves, branches, assorted scraps of paper, and beer cans.
 We are writing this note to inform those at the maintenance department that there is definitely a problem here.
-The smell is an obvious detriment to the beauty of
+The smell is an obvious detriment to the beauty of our beloved campus.
+And for those who do not think such a problem exists, we invite you to stroll past the lake after any meal at the South Dining Hall.
+Mike Davlin Al Paulus Steve Baker Max Brady New Tradition Dear Editor:

-Asked to Fast

-Mike Davlin Al Paulus Steve Baker Max Brady

-New Tradition

-Dear Editor: